Tresha-Gaye/Horiseon-refactor/README.md

 The purpose of this project is to refactor the codebase of the Horiseon landing page so that it meets accessibility standards and is optimised for search engines.

-View the deployed application by [clicking this link](https://tresha-gaye.github.io/Horiseon-refactor/)
+View the deployed application by [clicking this link](https://tresha-gaye.github.io/Horiseon-refactor/).

 ## Goals

 **Both goals were achieved by the following methods:**
 - by ensuring that all images have `alt` descriptions.
-- by substituting semantic HTML elements such as `section`, `nav`, `header` and `footer` for numerous, non-descriptive `div` elements
+- by substituting semantic HTML elements such as `section`, `nav`, `header` and `footer` for numerous, non-descriptive `div` elements.
-- by ensuring that all links worked efficiently
+- by ensuring that all links worked efficiently.
-- by consolidating and reorganizing CSS sectors and properties
+- by consolidating and reorganizing CSS sectors and properties.
-- by including comments before each element or section of the page
+- by including comments before each element or section of the page.

 ## Technologies

 **The primary technologies used were:**
-1. Visual Studio to create HTML and CSS files
+1. Visual Studio to create HTML and CSS files.
-2. Git Bash command line interface
+2. Git Bash command line interface.

 ## History